sourcegraph/handbook/content/support/cse-onboard-mentor.md

 - Have you been getting to meet members of our team?
 - Ticket follow up from earlier in the week..
 Introduction to any new tickets, repeat process of explaining
 - How ready do you feel about taking tickets?
 - Is there anything that you feel up to this point that would make you feel better prepared?
 Anything else you feel we should have covered prior to this point?
-(Take note and share with management)
+(Take note and share with management or make the edits you see fit on your own)
 - Comment on any nice things you’ve noticed or picked up about the way they work.
-If any
+(If any)
 - Congratulate them on ending their third week!
 It’s ticket time! _Evil laugh_

 ## Week 4